training4developers/redux-react-starter/README.md

 Step 5.
 Install [Visual Studio Code](https://code.visualstudio.com).
 Open the project folder with Visual Studio Code.

 Step 6.
 For integration with Google Chrome for debugging, install the **chrome** extension.
+Open the **Debug** tab, and click the **play** button to debug an existing browser tab with the web page loaded.

 Step 7.
 Edit the **index.html** file in the main folder to make HTML changes.
 Edit the __*.tsx__ files in the **js** folder to make changes to the TypeScript/JSX code.
 Once changes are saved, the browser should reload the page.